mu-opensource/Morpx-docs-en/MUVS3/MUVS3_MicroPython/MUVS3_MicroPython_Guide_en.md

 Now you can call all the public APIs in ‘MuVisionSensor’

-*Key words auto-completion fuction is only available in REPL mode
+*Key words auto-completion fuction is only available in REPL mode.*

 ![](./images/MicroPython_imported.png)